Faruk982/Auschwitz/README.md

 - OpenGL 3.3 capable graphics hardware and drivers.
 - GLFW, GLAD, GLM, and stb_image available to the project.

-The current project file references OpenGL include and library folders at:

-- `E:\4-2\LAB\Graphics\opengl\Include`
-- `E:\4-2\LAB\Graphics\opengl\Lib`

-If your setup uses different locations, update the include and library paths in `Project_Auschwitz.vcxproj` before building.

-## Build

-1. Open `Project_Auschwitz.slnx` or `Project_Auschwitz.vcxproj` in Visual Studio.
-2. Make sure the OpenGL support libraries are available at the paths listed above, or update the project settings to match your machine.
-3. Build the `Debug` or `Release` configuration for `Win32` or `x64`.
-4. Run the project from Visual Studio.

 ## Controls

 - `W`, `A`, `S`, `D` - move the camera horizontally.